Wear the red boots.

 I used to be afraid to wear the red boots.
 Actually, I used to be afraid to do a lot of things: walk the 1 mile to high school alone, try out for basketball, get my own apartment and live without roommates.
 I also used to say “no” to avoid feeling uncomfortable.
 If I didn’t know anyone at the party, I’d send my regrets.
 If I couldn’t find a friend to go with me to yoga, I simply didn’t go–even though learning yoga was a New Year’s resolution.
 And I certainly never wore the red boots.

 Read more about my personal story on the about page, or jump right in to reading on the blog.
-If you’re interested in working with me, visit the editing and publishing pages.
+If you’re interested in working with me, visit this page.
 To keep up with me and my red boots, sign up for my email newsletter.